Horsemeat blame game ricochets across Europe

 "We're being used as scapegoats for politicians and everybody," he added.
 "They needed to find a head."

-"The government has been too hasty," said company boss Barthelemy Aguerre, a day after ministers said it could not have failed to realize cheap meat from Romania was horse not beef.
+"The government has been too hasty," said company boss Barthelemy Aguerre, a day after ministers said it could not have failed to realise cheap meat from Romania was horse not beef.

 "I think we will prove our innocence," he added.